-After this articles you will feel like you have been living there for ever and know all the tricks and tips on how to move around like a local.
-Therefore you are ready for the following itinerary.
+After these articles, you will feel like you have been living there forever and know all the tricks and tips on how to move around like a local.

 You can spend a day relaxing on the beautiful beach in Cancun and get fully recharged for your adventure.

-You will then move on to Ek balam where beside visiting the interesting archeological site, you can rent a bike and ride for 1 km to reach another cenote.
+You will then move on to Ek Balam where besides visiting the interesting archeological site, you can rent a bike and ride for 1 km to reach another cenote.
 This one is open, not in a cave, less of a visual impact but certainly a great option to cool down after the walk around the Mayan ruins.

 You will then proceed to Rio Lagartos where you will enjoy a stunning sunset while dining in a local restaurant on the coast.

 I would wake up early morning and do the tour on the lagoon with one of the fisherman boats.
 You can arrange it on the previous day or do it directly on the very same morning.
 All the fishermen will be there.
-If you want a professional experience you can check out Rio Lagartos Experience by William Ramon Cruz.
+If you want a professional experience you can check out the amazing tours by William Ramon Cruz.
 He’s a real expert of the area, bird watcher and photographer.
 You will see the gracious flamingoes and other local fauna.
-I don’t have any business interest, but I would really like to highlight the difference between any fisherman who can just take you around but don’t have any specific knowledge about local flora and fauna and the territory in general, and a professional like William who knows every single piece of this land and its animalpopulation.
-Infact he also organize night trips to see cocrodiles, bird watching tours and sport fishing.
-He’s quite demanded so if you wish to have a tour with him, you should contact him before hand. he speaks english of course.
+I don’t have any business interest, but I would really like to highlight the difference between any fisherman who can just take you around but don’t have any specific knowledge about local flora and fauna and the territory in general, and a professional like William who knows every single piece of this land and its animal population.
+In fact he also organizes night trips to see crocodiles, bird watching tours, and sports fishing.
+He’s quite demanded so if you wish to have a tour with him, you should contact him beforehand. he speaks English of course.
 His number is 0052.9861138918 or his email address is [email protected] .